at3e/at3e.github.io/_posts/2025-11-15-making-better-reviewer-agents-with-monte-carlo-search.md

 ---

 AI agents are everywhere, and this blog post aims to keep up with the trend.
-In the software industry, Large Language Models are increasingly being used as code reviewers, QA assistants, and autonomous agents inside multi-step workflows.
-Here, we look at a coder–reviewer use case workflow.
+In the software industry, Large Language Models (LLMs) are increasingly being used as code reviewers, QA assistants, and autonomous agents in multi-step workflows.
+At the heart of these agents lie LLMs with exceptional reasoning abilities.
+There are several techniques for enhancing LLM reasoning, including prompting-based methods (e.g., Chain-of-Thought), agent-based approaches (e.g., Reason + Act—the foundation of LangChain and LangGraph), and retrieval-based strategies (e.g. RAG combined with reasoning).

+In this post, we focus on a coder–reviewer workflow and demonstrate how a search algorithm can serve as a tool for the reviewer LLM.

-The pipeline retrieves context with RAG, the Planner breaks the task into executable steps, the Coder generates or updates code for each step, and the Reviewer evaluates outputs for correctness and quality.
-The Reviewer then delegates the next iteration to the Coder.
-Below is the flow diagram.
-In this post, we address the issue of LLM inconsistency at the code review stage.
+The multi-agent code review pipeline operates as follows: the code repository context is retrieved using RAG, the Planner agent breaks the task into executable steps, the Coder generates or updates code for each step, and the Reviewer evaluates the outputs for correctness and quality.
+The Reviewer then delegates the next iteration back to the Coder.
+Below is the flow diagram:
 ![Image](/assets/agents/agents-image.001.png){: width="50%" align="center"}

 First, I build a local version of this multi-agent code review engine.
 Please refer to the notebook that I made [here](https://colab.research.google.com/drive/1KvAOeGH-7LaPmkjPHA5d0Fc6tG9JR8kn#scrollTo=788294e1-161a-477e-8081-166b9071b36c) for a basic structure of a multi-agent coder and reviewer.
-Let's begin with what MCTS is.
+We want to build a tool for the reviewer agent that implements the Monte Carlo Tree Search (MCTS) algorithm.
+The MCTS adds structure to the LLM decision search space.
+Let's begin with a brief introduction of MCTS.

 **Monte Carlo Tree Search**

 The MCTS is a search algorithm that incorporates randomised search to a tree structure and used in decision making.

 Let's first build the MCTS class and construct a wrapper for the reviewer to ingest.